 THE COORSTEK CENTER FOR APPLIED SCIENCE AND ENGINEERING

 The CoorsTek Center will support the College of Applied Science and Engineering.
 It will be the home building for the Department of Physics, and support the highly collaborative partnerships between the college’s four departments and two interdisciplinary programs: Physics, the Department of Chemistry and Geochemistry, the Department of Chemical Engineering and Biological Engineering, the Department of Metallurgical and Materials Engineering, the Materials Science Program, and the Nuclear Science and Engineering Program.
 The college attracts $24 million in research funding annually, including support for nationally known centers such as the Advanced Steel Processing and Products Research Center, the Colorado Center for Advanced Ceramics, the Colorado Fuel Cell Center, and the Renewable Energy Materials Research Science and Engineering Center, and has a physics program ranked 5th nationally in the number of bachelor’s degrees granted.

 Planning for the $45 million CoorsTek Center is now underway.
 Building features will include flexible laboratories, customizable classrooms for hands-on learning, and centralized teaching and research space.
-The facility will be located on and around the site of the current physics building, Meyer Hall, at 15th and Arapahoe streets in Golden.
+The facility will be located on and around the site of the current physics building, Meyer Hall, at 16th and Illinois streets in Golden.